Spectroscopy of photoionization from the $^1E$ singlet state in nitrogen$-$vacancy centers in diamond: Surface Plots for Contrast Parameters

-Qualitative agreement between the fixed-concentration model results and measurement data suggests the \nvm\ and \nvz\ concentrations are approximately unchanged for excitation wavelengths longer than 490~nm.
-Below 490~nm, qualitative agreement with the balanced rate model results suggests that ground-state ionization plays an important role.
-While firm conclusions should not be drawn from these somewhat ad-hoc models, the results are in good agreement with previous measurements of two-step ionization/recombination rates on individual centers.\cite{aslam_photo-induced_2013} The effects of applied field provide additional information about changes in charge state.
-The off axis field is known to decrease the population of the $^3E$ excited states and to increase the population of the long-lived singlet state.\cite{doherty_nitrogen-vacancy_2013,tetienne_magnetic-field-dependent_2012,chakraborty_magnetic-field-assisted_2022} This shift decreases the PL of \nvm\ and changes the combined rates of \nvm\ ionization from the excited and singlet states.
-In principle the ionization rate could increase or decrease, depending on the corresponding cross sections.
+The effects of the applied magnetic field provide additional information about changes in charge state.
+The off axis field is known to decrease the population of the $^3E$ excited states, quenching the PL from \nvm.
+The field also increases the population in the $^1E$ singlet state.\cite{doherty_nitrogen-vacancy_2013,tetienne_magnetic-field-dependent_2012,chakraborty_magnetic-field-assisted_2022} By changing the populations, the applied field also affects net ionization rates of these states.
+The decrease in $^3E$ population and increase in $^1E$ population induced by the field could increase or decrease the total ionization rate, depending on their respective cross sections.

-Figure \ref{fig:epsdelta}(a) shows the contrast parameter $\epsilon$ describing a fractional reduction in \nvm\ PL with applied field as defined in eqns. (\ref{eq:Imodela}) and (\ref{eq:Imodelb}).
-The data shows a broad plateau bounded by the ground state ionization threshold near 480~nm, and by a valley of suppressed contrast between 100~K and 1.6~K. Focusing first on the plateau, $\epsilon$ is expected to be independent of excitation wavelength in the low-power, linear-response regime as long as concentrations are not wavelength-dependent.
-The $\epsilon$ plot also features a decrease for wavelengths shorter than 490~nm and a prominent valley across all wavelengths between 1.6~K and 100~K. The decrease coincides with depressed \nvm\ PL shown in fig.\ \ref{fig:epsdelta}, and the valley will be discussed later.
+Fig.\ \ref{fig:eps_trench} shows the contrast parameter $\epsilon$ which describes a reduction in \nvm\ PL with applied field as defined in (Eqns.\ 1, 2).
+The contrast $\epsilon$ shows a broad plateau between 100~K and 300~K bounded at shorter wavelengths by the ground state ionization threshold near 480~nm, and by a valley of suppressed contrast between 100~K and 1.6~K. Focusing first on the plateau, $\epsilon$ is expected to be independent of excitation wavelength in the low-power, linear-response regime as long as concentrations are not wavelength-dependent.
+The decrease below 480 nm coincides with depressed \nvm\ PL due to photoionization of the $^3A_2$ triplet state (shown in Fig.\ \ref{fig:minusfrac}).